EugeneN/DNA.js/README.md

 DNA.js
 ======

-The magic to power the whole CS ecosystem up.
+The magic which powers the whole CS ecosystem.